DR-1 (Dominican Republic highway): Expreso John F. Kennedy

 The Corridor does not cross the Ozama River, because it begins after that but is connected to Santo Domingo Este by the Avenue Quinto Centenario/San Vicente de Paul.

-Corredor Duarte

-As of 2011, the Ministry of Public Works and Communications (Ministro de Obras Publicas y Comunicaciones) is involved in the construction of a series of elevated viaducts along DR-1 from Los Alcarrizos to the Winston Churchill Avenue in Distrito Nacional in important intersections along the path.
-As of the present, overpasses are being constructed in the intersections of Expreso JFK-Defillo, Nunez De Cacerez Avenues and Autopista Duarte-Manoguayabo, and Monumental Avenues.
-The completion of this Corridor will make the highway express and alleviate the current congestion when entering the capital city.
-The completion of such viaducts will improve travel speeds for the motorist trying to travel between Santiago de los Caballeros and Santo Domingo.
-As of June 10, 2010, the project is in very advanced stages and said to be completed by the end of 2010.
-This project combined with the current construction of Line 2 of Santo Domingo Metro would be of great help for the crosstown commuters that live in Los Alcarrizos and Santo Domingo Oeste and need to travel east into the Distrito Nacional or Santo Domingo Este.
-Currently many traffic alterations and re-routing are taking place as these projects remain in construction causing temporary discomfort and delay to citizens.

 Autopista Juan Pablo Duarte

 The highway exits Santo Domingo Oeste and is renamed to Autopista Juan Pablo Duarte in honor of the founding father.
 Autopista Duarte runs north north-west for much of its run towards the northwest corner of the Republic.
 On its run it connects Santo Domingo to the suburb Pedro Brand located about 20 kilometers away from the city-center and then goes northwest into the outskirts of Villa Altagracia.
 Continuing further north it makes a junction with DR-17 which connects it to the small towns of Maimon and Cotuí.
 To the north DR-1 bypasses the city of Bonao and intersects to DR-12 which serves as a direct connection to the fertile town of Constanza.
 Father northward almost reaching La Vega DR-1 intersects DR-19 which is the main roadway that leads to the major city of San Francisco de Macorís.
 DR-1 then proceeds to enter the outskirts of La Vega and connects to DR-21 which serves as a connection to the small town of Moca located slightly south-east of Santiago de los Caballeros.
 The highway then enters the city center of Santiago de los Caballeros where it currently ends.